ab77/cloud-harness/README.md

     --account myuniquestorageaccountname01 \
     --verbose

+Remember to update `storage_account` in `cloud-harness.py` with the name of the storage account you've just created.

 ##### Create a new hosted service (name must be unique within `cloudapp.net` domain, check with `--action check_storage_account_name_availability`):

     ./cloud-harness.py azure --action create_hosted_service \